renggli/dart-xml/README.md

 print(document.toXmlString(pretty: true, indent: '\t'));
 ```

 To read XML from a file use the [dart:io](https://api.dart.dev/dart-io/dart-io-library.html) library:

 ```dart
 final file = new File('bookshelf.xml');
 final document = XmlDocument.parse(file.readAsStringSync());
 ```

 If your file is not _UTF-8_ encoded pass the correct encoding to `readAsStringSync`.
-To read and write large files you might want to use the [streaming API](#streaming) instead.
+To read and write large files you might want to use the [event-driven API](#event-driven) instead.

 ### Traversing and Querying

 Accessors allow accessing nodes in the XML tree:

-- `attributes` returns a list over the attributes of the current node.
+- `attributes` returns the attributes of the node.
-- `children` returns a list over the children of the current node.
+- `children` returns the direct children of the node.

 Both lists are mutable and support all common `List` methods, such as `add(XmlNode)`, `addAll(Iterable<XmlNode>)`, `insert(int, XmlNode)`, and `insertAll(int, Iterable<XmlNode>)`.
 Trying to add a `null` value or an unsupported node type throws an `XmlNodeTypeError` error.
 Nodes that are already part of a tree _are not_ automatically moved, you need to first create a copy as otherwise an `XmlParentError` is thrown. `XmlDocumentFragment` nodes are automatically expanded and copies of their children are added.

-There are various methods to traverse the XML tree along its axes:
+There are methods to traverse the XML tree along different axes:

+- `siblings` returns an iterable over the nodes at the same level that preceed and follow this node in document order.
 - `preceding` returns an iterable over nodes preceding the opening tag of the current node in document order.
 - `descendants` returns an iterable over the descendants of the current node in document order.
 This includes the attributes of the current node, its children, the grandchildren, and so on.
 - `following` the nodes following the closing tag of the current node in document order.